jonathanmorgan/context_text/README.md

         - `<.virtualenvs_parent_dir>` is usually the home directory of your user (`/home/<username>`).

-    - If you are using virtualenv, make sure to add the path to your virtualenv's site-packages to the WSGIPythonPath directive in addition to the site directory, with the paths separated by a colon.
+    - If you are using virtualenv, make sure to add the path to your virtualenv's site-packages to the python-path directive in addition to the site directory, with the paths separated by a colon.
 If you use virtualenvwrapper, the path will be something like: `<home_dir>/.virtualenvs/<virtualenv_name>/local/lib/python2.7/site-packages`.

     - If you are using apache 2.2 on ubuntu, I'd put it in `/etc/apache2/conf.d`, in a file named `django-sourcenet`.